huangfeiyu/eldoc-mouse/README.md

 ## TODO
 * make moving mouse to the posframe easier, currently, it requires moving mouse quickly and with a click.
 * make showing document for mouse hover more generic, not only for eglot managed buffers,  but also for buffers that it makes sense to show something on a posframe for mouse hover.
-* an interactive command to popup document on a posframe for the symbol of the cursor.
+* *(done)* an interactive command to popup document on a posframe for the symbol of the cursor.

 ## Acknowledgments